-One of the many dangers of global warming, according to the world's climate alarmists, is the predicted propensity for rising temperatures to produce more frequent, more severe, and longer-lasting droughts almost everywhere on earth.
+One of the many dangers of global warming, according to the world's climate alarmists, is the predicted propensity for rising temperatures to produce more frequent, more severe, and longer-lasting droughts almost everywhere on Earth.
 But just how realistic are the climate models upon which these claims are based?
 And what does real-world climatic history have to say about the subject?
-In this brief summary, we discuss the findings of several scientific papers we have reviewed on our website that broach these questions as they pertain to Africa.
+In this brief summary, we discuss the findings of several scientific papers that broach these questions as they pertain to Africa.

-One of the more recent of these papers (Lau et al., 2006) is entitled "A multimodel study of the twentieth-century simulations of Sahel drought from the 1970s to 1990s."
-The purpose of the study upon which it is based, in the words of its authors, was to "explore the roles of sea surface temperature coupling and land surface processes in producing the Sahel drought in CGCMs [coupled general circulation models] that participated in the twentieth-century coupled climate simulations of the Intergovernmental Panel on Climate Change [IPCC] Assessment Report 4."
-In the study of Lau et al., these nineteen CGCMs were "driven by combinations of realistic prescribed external forcing, including anthropogenic increase in greenhouse gases and sulfate aerosols, long-term variation in solar radiation, and volcanic eruptions."
-This work revealed, according to Lau et al., that "only eight models produce a reasonable Sahel drought signal, seven models produce excessive rainfall over [the] Sahel during the observed drought period, and four models show no significant deviation from normal."
+We begin with the work of Lau et al., (2006), who conducted a multi-model study of Sahel drought from the 1970s to the 1990s using nineteen CGCMs that were "driven by combinations of realistic prescribed external forcing, including anthropogenic increases in greenhouse gases and sulfate aerosols, long-term variation in solar radiation, and volcanic eruptions."
+Their work revealed that "only eight models produce a reasonable Sahel drought signal, seven models produce excessive rainfall over [the] Sahel during the observed drought period, and four models show no significant deviation from normal."
 In addition, they report that "even the model with the highest skill for the Sahel drought could only simulate the increasing trend of severe drought events but not the magnitude, nor the beginning time and duration of the events."
-Consequently, since all nineteen of the CGCMs that were used in preparing the IPCC's Fourth Assessment Report were unable to adequately simulate the basic characteristics of what Lau et al. call one of the past century's "most pronounced signals of climate change," this failure of what they call an "ideal test" for evaluating the models' abilities to accurately simulate "long-term drought" and "coupled atmosphere-ocean-land processes and their interactions" would almost mandate that it would be unwise to rely on any of the models' output as a guide to the future, especially in light of the fact that even though the models were "driven by combinations of realistic prescribed external forcing," they still could not properly simulate even the recent past.
+Consequently, since all nineteen of the CGCMs that were used in preparing the IPCC's Fourth Assessment Report were unable to adequately simulate the basic characteristics of what Lau et al. call one of the past century's "most pronounced signals of climate change," this failure of what they call an "ideal test" for evaluating the models' abilities to accurately simulate "long-term drought" and "coupled atmosphere-ocean-land processes and their interactions" would almost mandate that it would be unwise to rely on any of the models' outputs as guides to the future, especially in light of the fact that even though the models were "driven by combinations of realistic prescribed external forcing," they still could not properly simulate even the recent past.

 Leaving climate models behind, then, we turn our attention to instrumental and proxy drought records to see what they reveal about the propensity for rising temperatures to alter drought characteristics in different parts of Africa.